 EARS-AVHRR Service Specification

-N19, Metop-A and Metop-B, as shown on the tables on the Regional Data Service/EARS webpage.
+N19, Metop-A, Metop-B and Metop-C, as shown on the tables on the Regional Data Service/EARS webpage.

 Segments each containing one minute of observations.
 Duplicate segments removed before dissemination.

 Products via EUMETCast Europe

 - For NOAA KLM and NN’: HRPT data, expanded to 16 bits, big endian, bzip2 compressed.

 - For Metop: EPS level 0, bzip2 compressed.

 For more information on EARS-AVHRR see TD 14 - EUMETSAT Advanced Retransmission Service Technical Description (PDF,2 MB)